-- o Behavior
+- Behavior

-- o Social Skills & Emotional Development
+- Social Skills & Emotional Development

 - Speech & Language

-- o Motor
+- Motor

 - Cognitive

-- o Height & Weight
+- Height & Weight

-- o Perceptual
+- Perceptual

 - Vision (for acuity and strabismus or "lazy eye") & Hearing

 DISABILITIES SERVICES

 Children with diagnosed disabilities have been enrolled in Head Start since the program began in the mid-1960s.
 Children diagnosed with a disability and their families receive a full range of Head Start services.
 Head Start staff members work closely with ASD and community agencies to identify and provide services to meet the needs of the children enrolled.
 Parental consent is required for any disability services.